PX4/PX4-user_guide/en/assembly/quick_start_pixhawk5x.md

 ## Telemetry Radios (Optional)

-Telemetry radios may be used to communicate and control a vehicle in flight from a ground station (for example, you can direct the UAV to a particular position, or upload a new mission).
+[Telemetry radios](../telemetry/README.md) may be used to communicate and control a vehicle in flight from a ground station (for example, you can direct the UAV to a particular position, or upload a new mission).

 The vehicle-based radio should be connected to the **TELEM1** port as shown below (if connected to this port, no further configuration is required).
 The other radio is connected to your ground station computer or mobile device (usually by USB).

-Various Telemetry Radio are available to be purchased on [Holybro's website](http://www.holybro.com/product-category/radio/) .
+Radios are also available for purchase on [Holybro's website](http://www.holybro.com/product-category/radio/) .

-<span id="sd_card"></span>
+<a id="sd_card"></a>
 ## SD Card (Optional)

 SD cards are highly recommended as they are needed to [log and analyse flight details](../getting_started/flight_reporting.md), to run missions, and to use UAVCAN-bus hardware.
-Insert the card (included in Pixhawk 4 kit) into *Pixhawk 4* as shown below.
+Insert the card (included in Pixhawk 5X kit) into *Pixhawk 5X* as shown below.

 <img src="../../assets/flight_controller/pixhawk5x/pixhawk5x_sd_slot.jpg" width="420px" title="Pixhawk5x standard set" />